MESMER-group/mesmer/docs/source/development.rst

 - `ruff check <https://docs.astral.sh/ruff/>`_ to check and fix small code errors.
 - `black <https://black.readthedocs.io/en/stable/>`_ to auto-format the code.

 These tools automatically format the code for us and tell us where the errors are.
-To use them, after setting yourself up (see `Development setup`_), simply run ``make format``.
-Note that ``make format`` can only be run if you have committed all your work, i.e., your working directory is 'clean'.
-This restriction ensures that you don't format code without being able to undo it, just in case something goes wrong.
+To use them, after setting up the development environment (see `Development setup`_), run ``ruff check . --fix ; black .;``.
+If you run these commands after committing all your work, i.e., your working directory is 'clean'.
+This ensures that you don't format code without being able to undo it, just in case something goes wrong.

 Building the docs
 -----------------
-After setting yourself up (see `Development setup`_), building the docs is done by running ``make docs`` (note, run ``make -B docs`` to force the docs to rebuild and ignore make when it says '... index.html is up to date').
+After setting up the development environment (see `Development setup`_), building the docs is done by running ``make docs`` (note, run ``make -B docs`` to force the docs to rebuild and ignore make when it says '... index.html is up to date').
 This will build the docs for you.
 You can preview them by opening ``docs/build/html/index.html`` in a browser.

 For documentation, we use Sphinx_.
 To get started with Sphinx, we began with `this example <https://pythonhosted.org/an_example_pypi_project/sphinx.html>`_ and then used `Sphinx's getting started guide <http://www.sphinx-doc.org/en/master/usage/quickstart.html>`_.